Sophietje/Verification-Tool-Overview/Tools/AliveInLean.md

 #### Related tools (tools mentioned or compared to in the paper):
 AliveInLean is a re-implemented/-engineered version of [[Alive]], a tool for verifying LLVM's peephole optimizations.
 This has been done because Alive itself was not verified.

+#### Meta
+:: Compiler
+:: PV1 :: verifies its own expectations of a given compiler optimisation